wangziqi2013/wangziqi2013.github.io/_posts/2020-07-25-flatstore.markdown

 during normal operation.
 Instead, they are only maintained in the volatile DRAM, serving as a fast runtime cache.
 Both types of data can be recovered from the log during recovery, as FlatStore uses the persistent log as the ultimate reference for rebuilding the pre-crash image.
+Lastly, to further reduce operation latency, which may be affected by the group commit protocol, FlatStore proposes a novel log stealing mechanism to allow uncommitted requests on less active cores being "stolen" by another core and then committed to the NVM.
+This mechanism is performed in a pipelined manner to avoid unnecessary blocking, as we will see below.